 - The Oxford Cancer Centre Improving Care Study: In this project we will study the introduction of ‘Depression Care for People with Cancer’ (DCPC), a systematic approach to managing depression in cancer outpatients.
 This is an implementation study funded by the Oxford NIHR CLAHRC of the treatment system we have developed and evaluated in Cancer Research UK funded randomised trials.
 The work is a collaboration between Oxford University Hospitals NHS Foundation Trust, Oxford University Department of Psychiatry and the Macmillan Cancer Support charity.

-- Talking about Dying: This study is funded through an Oxford NIHR CLAHRC DPhil fellowship (Dr Katy Burke).
+- Talking about Dying: This study is funded by the Oxford NIHR CLAHRC.
 In this project we will determine what proportion of older medical inpatients have a discussion about resuscitation with their hospital doctors.
 We will also study doctors’ experiences and views of discussions about resuscitation with older inpatients.

 - The nature and associations of symptoms in patients with cancer.
 This work is part funded by the Oxford NIHR CLAHRC and is a secondary analysis of a large Scottish NHS dataset of the symptoms suffered by cancer patients, the creation of which was funded by Cancer Research UK.
 It is being conducted in collaboration with colleagues at the London School of Hygiene and Tropical Medicine.